-First and foremost, protein has many known benefitsfrom on regulating hormones, to supporting athletic goals, such as building more lean muscle mass, and promoting better exercise recovery.
-Protein is comprised of amino acids, which are required to facilitate muscle protein synthesis, or the muscle building process.
+First and foremost, protein has many known benefits from regulating hormones, to supporting athletic goals, such as building more lean muscle mass and promoting better exercise recovery.
+Protein is comprised of amino acids, which are required to facilitate muscle protein synthesis, or the muscle-building process.
 Pumpkin seed protein, however, is not considered to be a complete protein, since it’s low in the essential amino acids threonine and lysine.

-Swolverine combines pumpkin seed protein, with quinoa, pea protein isolate, hemp protein, and sacha inchi protein, in a proprietary blend free mix, to ensure you’re getting an adequate amount of all the essential and nonessential amino acids you need to improve your performance goals.
+In our vegan plant-based protein powder, Swolverine combines pumpkin seed protein, with quinoa, pea protein isolate, hemp protein, and Sacha Inchi protein, in a proprietary blend-free mix, to ensure you’re getting an adequate amount of all the essential and nonessential amino acids you need to improve your performance goals.

 RECOMMENDED PRODUCT Plant Protein (25 Servings, Chocolate Cake)